chad-miller-official/pub-sub-bot/README.md

 Pub Sub Bot
 ===========

-This is a Twitter bot that generates a random Publix sub sandwich ("pub sub") that might not be good
+This is a Twitter bot that tweets hypothetical pub subs that might not be good